 One of the most common questions that many people who may have unpaid tax debts wonder is how long the Internal Revenue Service (IRS) is allowed to attempt to collect unpaid taxes from prior tax years from a taxpayer.
 Given that the IRS has very broad collection powers that enable the agency to pursue unpaid taxes in a much more aggressive manner than private debt collectors (such as by seizing Social Security payments, filing tax liens against a taxpayer’s residence, and other means), a taxpayer often is left wondering when they will be able to stop worrying about whether the IRS will stop going after their paychecks, their house, or other assets if the taxpayer neglected to pay taxes in a certain year.
 Assuming you have unpaid federal taxes, the IRS unfortunately has a long window of time within which to attempt to collect those unpaid taxes from you.
 The statute of limitations, a legal term for the amount of time that a party has to pursue legal remedies against someone, for unpaid taxes extends ten years from the date a tax return is due or filed, whichever is last.
-This means that a taxpayer may find their paychecks being garnished, their ability to sell their house impaired due to a federal tax lien, and other problems for a long duration of time solely as a result of unpaid taxes.
+This means that a taxpayer may find their banks levied, paychecks being garnished, their ability to sell their house impaired due to a federal tax lien, and other problems for a long duration of time solely as a result of unpaid taxes.

 What Is a Statute of Limitations?